 Complimentary refreshments are provided at what is a fantastic, celebratory event recognising the hard work and achievements of all the participants over the last nine months.

 The leadership project aimed at primary school recently qualified teachers was launched in 2014.
 The TTA secured funding of £10,000 from the National College to set this year-long project up.
 The launch day was led by Tom Whittingham from the University of Worcester, who has been at the heart of collaborative projects supporting school self-improvement in Somerset (and beyond) in recent years.

 The course, now in its third year, features teachers working in triads, focusing on a common area for development linked to their school.
 Each teacher conducts research and gathers evidence.
 As part of this, they visit their colleagues’ schools.
 The strength of this project is collaboration, and the fact that Headteachers act as their teacher’s leadership mentor for the year.
 The heads also attend the launch day, starting by drawing up a set of shared, core values to underpin the year’s work.

-At the end of the academic year, each group will share their journey with the others (and with other teachers from their schools) at a special presentation at Heathfield Community School.
+At the end of the academic year, each group will share their journey and outcomes with the other course participants, their Mentors, Headteachers and governors from their schools at a special, celebratory presentation event.